RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Contributing.md

 > *This article is part of a series of meta articles explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*

 > [!warning] Disclaimer
-> When contributing please note that I, Ragno, retain ownership of the Encyclopedia Mysenvaria and reserve the sole right to monetize it.
+> When contributing please note that I, Ragno, retain sole ownership of the Encyclopedia Mysenvaria and reserve the right to monetize it.
 >
-> ***By submitting content you promise that your contribution is your property and agree that it may become part of the project.
-As such it may be used, modified, or monetized without need for further permission.
-This does not mean you forfeit your copyright or moral rights.*** You retain ownership, but by contributing you grant the Encyclopedia Mysenvaria an irrevocable license to use your submission however it pleases.
+> ***By submitting or contributing content you grant the Encyclopedia Mysenvaria a perpetual, worldwide, non-exclusive, royalty-free, and irrevocable license to use, publish, edit, adapt, and commercialize your contribution as part of the project.*** You retain ownership of your contribution, but acknowledge that once integrated it becomes a permanent part of the project and may be redistributed under the project's open license terms (**CC BY-NC-SA 4.0**).
 >
-> You also acknowledge that, due to the project's license terms, others may copy, modify, and redistribute your content under the same terms.
->
-> For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) on the [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria).
+> For more information see the [Contribution Guidelines](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/CONTRIBUTING.md) on [GitHub](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria)

 > [!danger] Warning
 > Although the Encyclopedia Mysenvaria website will not be monetized, future plans for the project outside of the website may include monetization!
 >
-> ***By contributing you agree that any content you submit is yours, becomes property of the project, and may be monetized with no need for further permission.***
+> ***By contributing, you acknowledge that any submitted content may be integrated into commercial releases of the project without requirement for further permission or royalties.***

 > [!tip] Info
 > ***Contributors may request to have their name, and a link to a social page of their choosing, added to the [[Meta/Contributors|Contributors]] page.
 The contributors page is linked at the footer of the website, accessible from all pages.***
 >
 > If you've contributed to the Encyclopedia Mysenvaria and wish to be listed, please open a new [GitHub Issue](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/issues) with proof of your prior contribution.
 Being added to the Contributors page is not automatic and must be requested manually.

-By virtue of the way the Encyclopedia is built it is very easy to contribute to the project—but before you do, there's some things to understand!
+By virtue of the way the Encyclopedia is built it is very easy to contribute to the project—but before you do, there are a few things to understand!
-- As described by the [license](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/LICENSE.md): the Encyclopedia Mysenvaria's content is **NOT** open-source—It's backend/code, [Quartz](https://quartz.jzhao.xyz/), is.
+- While Quartz (code) is open-source under the MIT license, the content of the Encyclopedia Mysenvaria is protected under a non-commercial open license.
+For more please read the project's [license](https://github.com/RagtimeGal/quartz--encyclopedia-mysenvaria/blob/v4/LICENSE.md).
 - Failure to comply with the Code of Conduct may result in your contribution privileges being restricted or removed.
 - The Encyclopedia Mysenvaria is a **personal project** and part of a much larger vision.
 I am not looking for major writing contributions.
 - Moderators have final authority over all contributions and decisions.